Large Deviations for $(1+1)$-dimensional Stochastic Geometric Wave Equation: Preliminaries

 \section{Preliminaries}

 In this section we discuss all the required preliminaries about the nonlinearity and the diffusion coefficient that we need in Section \ref{sec:skeleton}.
-We are following Sections 3 to 5 of \cite{ZB+Ondrejat_2007} very closely here.
+We are following Sections 3 to 5 of \cite{Brz+Ondr_2007} very closely here.
+Below we use the notation $\mathcal{F}(\cdot)$, along with $\widehat{\cdot}$, to denote the Fourier transform.